stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 I will try to explain how it works, with special emphasis on the meaning of vector differences, at the same time omitting as many technicalities as possible.

-If you would rather explore than read, here is an interactive exploration by my student:
+If you would rather explore than read, here is an interactive exploration by my mentee Julia Bazińska, now a freshman of computer science at the University of Warsaw:

-* [Word2viz (in progress)](https://lamyiowce.github.io/word2viz/) by Julia Bazińska using [GloVe](http://nlp.stanford.edu/projects/glove/) pre-trained vectors (it takes 30MB to load - please be patient)
+* [Word2viz (in progress)](https://lamyiowce.github.io/word2viz/) by using [GloVe](http://nlp.stanford.edu/projects/glove/) pre-trained vectors (it takes 30MB to load - please be patient)

 ![](/imgs/2016-12-30-word2viz-queen.png)